trungdq88/Awesome-Black-Friday-Cyber-Monday/README.md

 |  💰   |  20% → 50% |
 |  🤑   |  >= 50% |

+Don't forget to:
-Don't forget to give this repo a star! ⭐ 🤩
+- 👉 ...give this repo a star so it become trending on Black Friday! ⭐ 🤩
+- 👉 ...bookmark this page to come back here next year 2023! 📆

 ## 👨‍💻 Developer Tools